gonsalomon/fullstack-demo-1/README.md

 Day 3 (22-01) was when I changed my mind on Supabase.
 Why not go fully fledged, I asked myself.
 So that's when I activated my GCP trial, which is free $300 credit on cloud services.
 That's ideal for a Cloud SQL instance which I'll be able to connect to from wherever I want to, provided I got the right connection string.
 The deployment path should be database>backend connection>backend>frontend connection>frontend.
 Let's try to make something fully functional!

-Still on day 3, I need to check if Azure will provide me with a database that's easier to connect with, or if I can deploy my Spring Boot backend in there.
+Still on day 3, GCP wasn't working.
+I needed to check if Azure (I still don't know how AWS provides databases, and I know Azure will be easier than learning RDS) will provide me with a database that's easier to connect with, or if I can deploy my Spring Boot backend in there.
 That, if it allows me for student credit only...

 Day 4.
+FINISHED.
 Finally!
 Azure works (its free access didn't take too long to manage), its database works too... after deploying my frontend to Vercel, I will go on with deploying Spring Boot on Azure App Service.
-Smooth like it's butter!
+Smooth like butter!
 Will stick in the URL later!